AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/data-store-modules.md

 ### Count Records

-This action module `numbers the records in a data store`.
+This action module numbers the records in a data store.

 You specify the data store.